Enhancing Danish Shipping Company’s IT Systems with a Flexible Authentication Solution

-The Swivel Secure Authentication Platform is a flexible alternative to token based authentication systems and includes a range of options leveraging existing Internet connections or mobile networks to enable users to generate a one-time access code each time they need to login to the secure network.
+The Swivel Secure Authentication Platform is a flexible alternative to token-based authentication systems and includes a range of options leveraging existing Internet connections or mobile networks to enable users to generate a one-time access code each time they need to login to the secure network.

-As with the company’s old system, Swivel Secure includes the need for each user to have a unique, four digit PIN number, which they must keep secret.
-However instead of using a special hardware token the PIN number is combined with a randomly generated 10 digit alpha-numeric security string, sent to the user via a Web browser or an out-of-band SMS message to a standard mobile phone.
+As with the company’s old system, Swivel Secure includes the need for each user to have a unique, four-digit PIN number, which they must keep secret.
+However, instead of using a special hardware token, the PIN number is combined with a randomly generated 10 digit alpha-numeric security string, sent to the user via a Web browser or an out-of-band SMS message to a standard mobile phone.
 The string and the PIN are combined to generate a new access code, which is unique to that session and cannot be re-used.

 For practical and logistical reasons the company has chosen to phase in Swivel Secure initially starting with 25,000 of its users replacing their tokens once their current licence has expired.
-The rest of the 100,000+ work force will be gradually moved to the technology over the next 2 to 3 years to create a standardised system across the whole Group infrastructure.
+The rest of the 100,000+ workforce will be gradually moved to the technology over the next 2 to 3 years to create a standardised system across the whole Group infrastructure.

-Swivel Secure provides a second layer of user authentication in addition to the normal username and password logon procedure.
+Swivel Secure provides a second layer of user authentication in addition to the normal username and password login procedure.
 The company has chosen to deploy AuthControl Sentry® with the option to use either the browser interface or the SMS mobile authentication function for maximum flexibility and to ensure that personnel can log on regardless of where they happen to be.

 Due to the nature of the company’s core business, users can find themselves in isolated, remote locations with limited access to a cellular mobile network for extended periods.
 Having both options ensures that they have a backup system when needed.

-When using the browser, the security string is sent on-demand direct to user’s desktop, in the form of an obfuscated GIF, once the authentication process has been initiated.
+When using the browser, the security string is sent on-demand direct to the user’s desktop, in the form of an obfuscated GIF, once the authentication process has been initiated.
 The SMS version delivers the string as a standard text message onto the mobile device after authentication has been completed, ready for the next session.
 The latest release of the system includes the option to have multiple strings sent in one message to further extend this functionality.

 The implementation of the new remote access system is being managed by Betech Data together with the company’s extensive in-house IT team and support from Swivel Secure’s technical consultants; minimising any potential disruption to the company’s core operations and ensuring a smooth transition from the old system.